-Do you have to worry about new IRS Forms 1095, 8965, or 8962?
-The Affordable Care Act, aka Obamacare, requires almost everyone to do one of the following three things when they file their taxes this year:
+Do you have to worry about IRS Forms 1095, 8965, or 8962?
+The Affordable Care Act, aka Obamacare, requires you to do one of the following three things when you file their taxes this year:

 - claim an exemption from health coverage, or

-Here’s what you should know about filing your taxes in the era of health care reform.
+Here’s what you should know about filing your taxes in this confusing era of health insurance reform.

-The Affordable Care Act Won’t Complicate Most People’s Taxes
+The Affordable Care Act Doesn't Complicate Most People’s Taxes

-You won’t have to fill out new tax forms if you are covered by qualifying health insurance that you obtained:
+You don't have to fill out new tax forms if you are covered by qualifying health insurance that you obtained: